NGK (film): Critical reception

-Hindustan Times stated that "Despite all the hype, Suriya starrer NGK fails as a political thriller.
+Karthik Kumar of Hindustan Times stated that "Despite all the hype, Suriya starrer NGK fails as a political thriller.
 NGK could have been darker but it is not.
 Also, the film lacks cohesiveness and it is evident in its writing".
-M Suganth of The Times of India gave 2 out of 5 stars stating, "NGK is a letdown and doesn't fulfill any of the promises it has on paper".
+M. Suganth of The Times of India gave it 2 out of 5 stars stating, "NGK is a letdown and doesn't fulfill any of the promises it has on paper".
 Srinivasa Ramanujam of The Hindu called it an oddly put together mash up of a movie.
 He concluded by stating, "NGK is Suriya trying to deliver a Selvaraghavan-ish performance when the director himself is trying to deliver a Shankar/Murugadoss-ish film.
 The results aren't extremely pleasing".

 S. Subakeerthana of The Indian Express rated the film 2.5/5 and stated, "Works to some extent, elevated by Suriya's performance...
 NGK, on the whole isn't satisfying.
-Simply put, it is neither a Selvaraghavan nor a Suriya film".
-Behindwoods rated 2.25/5 and stated that "NGK becomes a usual political drama but is watchable for Suriya's performance."
-Firstpost rated 2.5/5 and stated that "NGK ends up becoming a compromise film which is neither massy nor classy."
-News18 rated 1.5/5 and stated that "We have seen this ever so often on screen."
+Simply put, it is neither a Selvaraghavan nor a Suriya film."
+Sreedhar Pillai for Firstpost rated it 2.5/5 and stated that "NGK ends up becoming a compromise film which is neither massy nor classy."
+Gautaman Bhaskaran for News18 rated it 1.5/5 and stated that "We have seen this ever so often on screen."
+Sify wrote, "Technically, Sivakumar Vijayan's visuals stands out, Yuvan Shankar Raja's music is strictly average and the editing is incoherent".

-DekhNews.com gave a positive review and stated that, "Tamil movie NGK is a good movie and we think that the makers are going to make more than enough bucks out of it.
-You all can watch NGK with your friends and family" and also gave the film a rating of 3.5/5.

 Reappraisal

-Just like the director's previous films Pudhupettai and Aayirathil Oruvan, the film initially received a mixed response from both critics as well as audience due to the complexity of the film.
-But due to social media, the film got more of a positive response especially from the audience.
+Similar to the director's previous films Pudhupettai (2006) and Aayirathil Oruvan (2010), NGK initially received a mixed response from critics.
+The film has later undergone a critical reevaluation, with several websites such as Samayam and Sify decoding the film.

-The website Behindwoods.com even called it one of the best films by Selvaraghavan.
-Websites like SamayamTamil.com and Sify have decoded the film for movie-goers to understand the hints present in the film.